Exercise and physical therapy fail to restore muscle strength in hip osteoarthritis patients

 - This compensatory mechanism to stabilize the hip joint eventually causes the gluteus medius, piriformis muscle, and iliotibial band/ tensor fascia lata muscles to tighten because of chronic contraction in an attempt to compensate for hip joint instability.
 The contracted gluteus medius can eventually irritate the trochanteric bursa, causing a trochanteric bursitis.

 The constant strain on the muscles to produce strength and stability in the hip are actually causing more degenerative problems.

-Repairing the tendons so muscles can regain strength
+Repairing the tendons so physical therapy can work

 In our article, Tendinopathy injections and treatments, you can read how a multi-national team of researchers including those from Rutgers University, Virginia College of Osteopathic Medicine, and the University Regensburg Medical Centre, in Germany tested the effects of Prolotherapy on tenocytes, tendon cells.
 What they were looking for was how did Prolotherapy heal tendons.

 Do you have questions about loss of muscle strength in the hip as it relates to osteoarthritis?
 You can get help and information from our Caring Medical staff.

 1 Bieler T, Siersma V, Magnusson SP, Kjaer M, Beyer N. Exercise induced effects on muscle function and range of motion in patients with hip osteoarthritis.
 Physiotherapy Research International.
 2017 Oct 3.
 [Google Scholar]

 2 Svege I, Fernandes L, Nordsletten L, Holm I, Risberg MA.
 Long-term effect of exercise therapy and patient education on impairments and activity limitations in people with hip osteoarthritis: Secondary outcome analysis of a randomized clinical trial.
 Physical therapy.
 2016 Jun 1;96(6):818-27.
 [Google Scholar]